-As you sleep, you may experience pain in your shoulder joint when lying on it, rotating or raising your arm overhead to reach for something.
-You might also experience pain if you sleep with one arm under your head or hang it down by your side while sleeping.
+As you sleep, you may experience pain when lying on your shoulder joint, rotating or raising your arm overhead to reach for something.
+You might also experience pain if you sleep with one arm under your head or hang it by your side while sleeping.

 If you have any of these issues, you should see an osteopath who can determine the cause and provide effective non-surgical treatment.

 Tendonitis is an inflammation of the tendon.
-Tendonitis can occur due to injury, or overuse and it is important to identify and treat it effectively.
+Tendonitis can occur due to injury or overuse, and it is essential to identify and treat it effectively.
 When suffering from tendonitis, stressing the affected area throughout the day can cause a worsening of the pain at night.

 Applying too much stress on the shoulder throughout the day can also increase your chances of experiencing shoulder pain at night.
-If you have a chronic shoulder injury or are experiencing pain in your shoulders at night, seeing a licensed healthcare practitioner can help you determine the root cause of your pain and develop a treatment plan that works best for your lifestyle.
+If you have a chronic shoulder injury or are experiencing shoulder pain at night, seeing a licensed healthcare practitioner can help you determine the root cause of your pain and develop a treatment plan that works best for your lifestyle.

 Try the following exercises:

 Nighttime shoulder pain can be debilitating.
 At MPR Health, we aim to ensure your long-term wellness through effective osteopathic treatments.
 For more information, don’t hesitate to contact us at (02) 8054 7166.

 Our North Shore Osteopaths are here to help you with your pain so you can get back to living your best life without worrying about pain.